uhhjaz/Tipster/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No major challenges encountered while building the app.
+Working on implementing optionalfunctionality

 ## Credits